ahashemKBIT/ahashemKBIT/README.md

 ---

-### 🎯 Currently
+### 🎯 Currently Digging Into

-- 🔭 Building out a self-hosted AI agent stack with custom tool design and agent loops
+- 🔭 Self-hosted AI agent stacks — inference backends, custom tool design, secure public exposure
-- 🧠 Experimenting with multi-agent orchestration and model-tier escalation ladders
+- 🧠 Multi-agent orchestration and model-tier escalation ladders
-- 📚 Exploring markdown-as-memory patterns for persistent agent context
+- 📚 Markdown-as-memory patterns for persistent agent context
-- 🌱 Always learning something new about automating IT ops at scale
+- 🌱 Whatever the next layer of "why am I doing this by hand" turns out to be

 ---